MTV: Jersey Shore

 MTV received significant criticism from Italian American organizations for Jersey Shore, which premiered in 2009.
 The controversy was due in large part to the manner in which MTV marketed the show, as it liberally used the word "guido" to describe the cast members.
 The word "guido" is generally regarded as an ethnic slur when referring to Italians and Italian Americans.
 One promotion stated that the show was to follow, "eight of the hottest, tannest, craziest Guidos," while yet another advertisement stated, "Jersey Shore exposes one of the tri-state area's most misunderstood species ... the GUIDO.
 Yes, they really do exist!
 Our Guidos and Guidettes will move into the ultimate beach house rental and indulge in everything the Seaside Heights, New Jersey scene has to offer."

 Prior to the series debut, Unico National formally requested that MTV cancel the show.
 In a formal letter, the company called the show a "direct, deliberate and disgraceful attack on Italian Americans."
 Unico National President Andre DiMino said, "MTV has festooned the 'bordello-like' house set with Italian flags and red, white and green maps of New Jersey while every other cutaway shot is of Italian signs and symbols.
 They are blatantly as well as subliminally bashing Italian Americans with every technique possible."
 Around this time, other Italian organizations joined the fight, including the NIAF and the Order Sons of Italy in America.

 MTV responded by issuing a press release which stated in part, "The Italian American cast takes pride in their ethnicity.
 We understand that this show is not intended for every audience and depicts just one aspect of youth culture."
 Following the calls for the show's removal, several sponsors requested that their ads not be aired during the show.
 These sponsors included Dell, Domino's Pizza, and American Family Insurance.
 Despite the loss of certain advertisers, MTV did not cancel the show.
 Moreover, the show saw its audience increase from its premiere in 2009, and continued to place as MTV's top-rated programs during Jersey Shore's six-season run, ending in 2012.

-Resolutions for White Guys

-In December 2016, MTV online published a social justice-oriented New Year's resolution-themed video directed towards white men.
-The video caused widespread outrage online, including video responses from well-known online personas, and was deleted from MTV's YouTube channel.
-The video was then reuploaded to their channel, with MTV claiming the new video contained "updated graphical elements".
-The new video quickly received over 10,000 dislikes and fewer than 100 likes from only 20,000 views, and MTV deleted the video for a second time.